TtheBC01/redis-vector-db/README.md

 ```

 You'll get the top 3 documents that match your query string in order of relevance as well as their vector distance (computed using cosine similarity).

+## Speed up Embeddings with a GPU

+You can greatly increase the speed of embeddings by mounting a local gpu to the Ollama service defined in the `docker-compose.yml` file.